With bold claims about its battery power, Romeo Power closes on $30 million in seed funding

 Not last, Romeo is also fueled by capital.
 Specifically, it just closed on $30 million in seed funding — all of it from its management team, unnamed family offices, and past shareholders who’ve invested in Patterson’s startups and “were willing to throw into the next one,” he says.
 (Asked if he has something against venture capitalists — or vice versa — Patterson says that’s not the case.
 “I’m not saying we won’t raise venture in the future, but not now.”)

 Of course, its strongest raison d être is the market, which has grown as lithium-ion batteries have fallen in price and grown more competitive with the lead-acid batteries on which automotive companies have long relied.
-That affordability has maed them attractive for a wide variety of applications, from electric cars, to tablets, to drones, to automated factory robots.
+That affordability has made them attractive for a wide variety of applications, from electric cars, to tablets, to drones, to automated factory robots.

 The catch for Romeo, of course, is proving that its batteries can do all that the company says they can.